B.A. in Health and Exercise Science: Health Promotion and Wellness Management

 Clinical settings, such as those in cardiovascular or pulmonary rehabilitation, utilize health promotion and fitness professionals to work with patients as they recover from illness or injury.
 Professionals educate, train and monitor individual clients in a medical setting.
 Increasing numbers of hospitals are also offering health promotion programs to the community to maintain and improve their health.

-Community settings, such as the YMCA, offer a wide range of health promotion, fitness and recreation programmed and require a variety of professional skills.
+Community settings, such as the YMCA, offer a wide range of health promotion, fitness, wellness and recreation programs and require a variety of professional skills.
 Programs and services may target children, teens, senior citizens and other special populations.
 As non-profit organizations, their goal is to improve the health and well-being of members of their identified community.

 We strive to prepare students to enter a profession in an expanding field with the potential for finding an entry level position with opportunities for career advancement and strong compensation.